The Transient Cost of Learning in Queueing Systems: Optimal transient cost of learning for multi-queue systems

-This section designs the \textsc{MW-UCB} algorithm that has low cost of learning for a multi-queue multi-server system.
 Our starting point is a well-known heuristic called the \textsc{MaxWeight} policy (\textsc{MW} in short) \cite{tassiulas1992stability}.
 In each period $t$, \textsc{MW} selects a feasible schedule $\bolds{\sigma}^{\MW}(t) \in \bolds{\Sigma}_t$ that maximizes the sum of the products of queue lengths and aggregated service rates, i.e.,

-\textsc{MW} is known to have a queue length of order $O(\frac{K}{\varepsilon})$ for a multi-queue multi-server system with $K$ servers and a traffic slackness of $\varepsilon$ \cite{georgiadis2006resource}.
+\textsc{MW} is known to have a queue length of order $O(\frac{K}{\varepsilon})$ for a multi-queue multi-server system with $K$ servers and a traffic slackness of $\varepsilon$ (see e.g., \cite[lemma 4.1]{georgiadis2006resource}).
 However, \textsc{MW} is only implementable with full knowledge of service rates.
 Our policy, $\textsc{MW-UCB}$ (Algorithm~\ref{algo:mw-ucb}), applies it to the learning setting by augmenting it with upper confidence bound estimations.
-Instead of using the ground-truth service rate $\bolds{\mu}$, $\textsc{MW-UCB}$ uses the upper confidence bound estimator $\bar{\bolds{\mu}}$ to select a schedule in each period.
-As in Algorithm~\ref{algo:single-ucb} for single-queue systems, we set $\bar{\mu}_k(t) = \min\left(1,\hat{\mu}_k(t)+\sqrt{\frac{2\ln(t)}{C_k(t)}}\right)$ where $\hat{\mu}_k(t)$ is the sample mean and $C_k(t)$ is the number of periods in which server $k$ is selected.
-The algorithm then selects $\bolds{\sigma}(t)$ just like \textsc{MW} but replacing $\mu_k$ by $\bar{\mu}_k(t)$.\footnote{We do not consider computational efficiency in this paper and we assume an oracle that perfectly solves the maximization problem \eqref{eq:maxweight-schedule} which is also a common assumption for combinatorial bandits \cite{kveton2015tight,chen2013combinatorial}.} In the single queue case, \textsc{MW-UCB} selects the server with the highest estimator and is equivalent to Algorithm~\ref{algo:single-ucb}.
+Instead of using the ground-truth service rate $\bolds{\mu}$, $\textsc{MW-UCB}$ uses the upper confidence bound estimator $\bar{\bolds{\mu}}$ to select a schedule in each period, i.e.,